mostlyerror/swapp/README.md

 ### Run the app
 1. Run `rails server` to start the app
+2. In a separate terminal, run webpacker: `./bin/webpack-dev-server`
-1. Navigate to `http://localhost:3000` to view
+3. Navigate to `http://localhost:3000` to view

 ## How to contribute